victor-gil-sepulveda/pyRMSD/README.md

 Once installed you can run the tests in *pyRMSD/test* using:

     > python -m unittest testCondensedMatrix testMatrixHandler testMatrixNeighbours testMatrixStatistics testRMSDCalculators testPdbReader

+or with the easier

+    > python -m unittest

 Currently only the *test_create_with_reader* test will fail if all the dependencies are fullfilled (it's unwritten yet).
 If you didn't build pyRMSD with CUDA support, 3 tests will be skipped.